iconify/types/README.md

 }
 ```

 In this example `arrow-circle-left` and `barcode` have width of 512, `arrow-left` has width of 448.
-All icons have the height of 512.
+All icons have a height of 512.

 #### Aliases

-In addition to `icons`, another important field in JSON object is `aliases`.
+In addition to `icons`, another important field in icon set object is `aliases`.

 Aliases object is similar to icons object, except that instead of icon body icons reference another icon.

-Each entry has the same attributes as an icon, except for `body` and has required attribute `parent` that contains the name of parent icon.
-Parent icon must be included in the JSON file as well as icon.
+Each entry has the same attributes as an icon, except for `body` and has required attribute `parent` that contains the name of the parent icon.
+The parent icon must be present in the icon set file.

 Example: